mehrvarz/webcall/README.md

 100KB of RAM.
 In other words, you can easily run WebCall as a small daemon along with your web server on a very small server.

+Keep in mind that WebCall is only assisting the clients to connects to each other.
-Keep in mind that all actual data (audio/video/files) is sent directly from device to device.
-WebCall only connects the clients with each other.
-This is very economical from the point of view of the server.
-Only small amounts of traffic and CPU load are being generated.
+All data (audio/video/files) is then sent directly from device to device.
+From the point of view of the server this is very economical.

 [https://timur.mobi/webcall/install](https://timur.mobi/webcall/install)